bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 09:23 AM CT, May 03</p>
+<p class="updated_time"> Latest data: 09:37 AM CT, May 03</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 66°, which is 10° **warmer** than yesterday.
+Today's high is 67°, which is 10° **warmer** than yesterday.
 Tomorrow is expected to be 12° **warmer** than today.

 Currently:

-- 55°
+- 57°
-- Overcast
+- Partly Cloudy
-- 62% humidity
+- 58% humidity
-- 13 mph wind
+- 14 mph wind
-- 92% cloud cover
+- 44% cloud cover
 - 40 AQI 🟩
 - 0.23 inches of rain expected in the next 48 hours